us-irs/sat-rs/satrs-book/src/actions.md

 2. Bytes 0 to 4 of application data must contain the target ID in `u32` big endian format.
 3. Bytes 4 to 8 of application data must contain the action ID in `u32` big endian format.
 4. The rest of the application data are assumed to be command specific additional parameters.
-They will be added to an IPC store, the the corresponding store address will be sent as part of the `ActionRequest`.
+They will be added to an IPC store and the corresponding store address will be sent as part of the `ActionRequest`.

 ## Sending back telemetry